tirandagan/PDF_unstructured/README.md

 - Input and output directory paths
 - Other processing options

+To set up your configuration:

+1. Locate the `config.ini.template` file in the project directory
+2. Rename `config.ini.template` to `config.ini`
+3. Open `config.ini` in a text editor
+4. Fill in your specific API keys, directory paths, and other settings
+5. Save the file

 Ensure this file is properly configured before running the scripts.
+The `config.ini` file is excluded from version control to protect sensitive information, so you'll need to set it up locally.

 ## License